Fierioziy/ParticleNativeAPI/README.md

 ParticleNativeAPI is a particle spawning API for Spigot server designed to be:
 - fast (comparable to native Java written code!),
 - relatively easy and convenient to use,
-- cross-version compatible since MC 1.7,
+- cross-version compatible down to MC 1.7,
 - flexible with changes in Minecraft available particle list (including removed particles!).

-All in one.

 On top of that, this particle API supports spawning certain particles:
 - of blocks,